Mahmoud5Saad/spam_detection_using_cohere/README.md

 spam_detection_using_cohere

-This is a direct application of uing cohere's Large language models to do spam detection.
+This is a direct application of using cohere's Large language models to do spam detection.

 It is simply 2 steps:
 1 - Fine tune the model to your specific language task.